-On April 28, in Manila, President Obama said: “we’re getting chemical weapons out of Syria without having initiated a strike.”
-Everyone who cared at all about Syria knew this was not true—and knew it before the OPCW confirmed that the production facilities were kept intact, before the April 28 deadline was missed, and before the clear evidence of the regime’s using chlorine bombs came to light.
-It was always quite plain that the regime was very unlikely to surrender its stockpiles of CWMD—was likely, as all such previous rogue States have, to have an off-the-books program.
-“Inspection” is always the wrong word for these U.N. removal efforts: at best they are “verification”.
-They work from a list supplied by the regimes; they do not hunt for the weapons.
-But even if Assad would have surrendered his stockpiles—which he still has not—then the maintenance of the production facilities was just as menacing, and it was absolutely clear they would not be surrendered.
+The maintenance of the production facilities is particularly importance because it means that even if the stockpiles were removed, they could be reproduced.
 It is this facilities-vs.-stockpiles distinction, or lack of, that still confuses people about Iraq: it is said Saddam Hussein had no WMD because there were not drums of chemicals lying around but to have the dual-use facilities, the teams of scientists, the technical know-how, and be three-to-five weeks from the production of such stockpiles is to be armed with WMD.
-Exactly in this window before the dictator can drown invading forces in such weapons is the best time to take him out.
+It can be argued that exactly in this window before the dictator can drown invading forces in such weapons is the best time to take him out.

-In Syria, the rebellion has no such luck.
-Now the U.S. intelligence services have confirmed these suspicions.
-There was a Reuters report on April 25 saying that British and French intelligence especially but also some American had concluded, as a quoted diplomat put it, the Assad regime “ha[s] not declared everything”.
-Asked how much of the program was being concealed, the diplomat said: “It’s substantial.”
-Another Western official cited in that piece noted that a “large batch of a sarin precursor” had gone missing, the regime’s “unverified claims to have destroyed most of its mustard gas stocks before the U.N.-OPCW mission arrived,” plus “other anomalies”.
+As it happens, Assad has not surrendered the stockpiles either.
+On April 25, Reuters reported that British, French, and American intelligence had concluded that Assad “ha[s] not declared everything,” and the quantity of concealed material is “substantial”.
+Another Western official cited in that piece noted that a “large batch of a sarin precursor” had gone missing, the regime’s “unverified claims to have destroyed most of its mustard gas stocks before the U.N.-OPCW mission arrived,” and “other anomalies”.

 I … ordered the former centrifuge laboratory stripped of its walls and roof, right down to its frame, as well as the excavation of a foot and a half of topsoil from underneath and around the building, extending a hundred feet on the downwind side where traces of uranium might have blown.